macdre/rap_lyrics_gpt_remix/README.md

 # rap_lyrics_gpt_remix

+## Inspiration for this repo

+This project was inspired by the HuggingFace [Cropinky/rap_lyrics_english](https://huggingface.co/datasets/Cropinky/rap_lyrics_english/tree/main) data set project.

+I've taken that project a step further by taking the output of the rap lyrics downloader and feeding it into a GPT2 Huggingface model for training.
+The resultant model can be used to generate new rap songs, with dubious results given the simplicity of the GPT2 model used as a starting point.
+YMMV!

 ## Downloading the lyrics

 The genius.py script will search for .txt files in the input directory.
 The script expects the files to contain a single artist's name per line.